Atharv-Coding/The-Seven-Continents/README.md

 # The Seven Continents

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+### This Website tells you about all the Continents in the world briefly with their map.